jacksonmalms/osticket-prereqs/README.md

 - Launch Configuration Wizard (after install) ->
 - Standard Configuration ->
 - Next ->
-- Password1 (root will be the username, but you dont need to set that up) ->
+- Password1 (root will be the username, but you don't need to set that up) ->
 - Execute

 </p>